Drew Doughty

-Drew Doughty (born December 8, 1989) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Los Angeles Kings of the National Hockey League (NHL).
+Drew Doughty (born December 8, 1989) is a Canadian professional ice hockey player who is a defenceman and captain for the Los Angeles Kings of the National Hockey League (NHL).
 He was selected second overall by the Kings in the 2008 NHL entry draft from the Guelph Storm of the Ontario Hockey League (OHL), where he was twice voted the league's top offensive defenceman.
-He is considered to be one of the NHL's top defencemen of the 2010's.
+He is considered to be one of the NHL's top defencemen of the 2010s.

 Doughty made his NHL debut in 2008 as an 18-year-old and was named to the All-Rookie Team.
 He is a two-time Stanley Cup champion with the Kings in 2012 and 2014, two-time Olympic gold medallist with the Canadian national team in 2010 and 2014, 2009 World Championship silver medallist, 2008 World Junior Championship gold medalist, and a Norris Trophy finalist in 2010, 2015, 2016 and 2018, winning the trophy in 2016.